IAAPA 2021 Round-up #1: New Games From Bandai Namco Amusements, exA-Arcadia, LAI Games, Retro Arcade, Sega, TouchMagix

 You can’t go into this one expecting a typical full-blown Sega light-gun game – it’s crafted for videmption play.
 The levels are pretty brief and the graphics aren’t anything to go crazy about (they remind me a lot of Dream Raiders, which had a unique style to them), but I have to appreciate the number of levels that it randomly puts up and it has some humor at the end of each level where the MiB Agent is explaining to you what really happened after you’ve been neurolyzed.
 The cabinet design is striking and impressive, the LEDs all going all white when the Agent uses the neurolyzer at the end.

 Last for the new-new games is VR Agent by 3MindWave.
-I have to make a correction on some things I mentioned about this game earlier – Wahlap is not involved with it.
-Wahlap serves as the game’s distributor in China, while Sega is distributing it everywhere else.
-That aside, this game was getting a lot of attention at the show, one of the most played games at the Sega booth.
+This game was getting a lot of attention at the show, one of the most played games at the Sega booth.
 As mentioned in the video, it feels like a first-person shooter with the freedom of movement but is still on rails.
-One thing I forgot to mention in this video is that the model shown is NOT what Sega will be selling; Their version will come with two monitors & headsets, just like is shown in this post.
-It will not be sold in a single-player model at this time, from what I was told; It can also link two sets together for up to four players.
+One thing I forgot to mention in this video is that the model shown is NOT what Sega will be selling – their version will come with two monitors & headsets, just like is shown in this post.
+It will not be sold in a single-player model at this time, from what I was told; it can also link two sets together for up to four players.

-Apart from some prize and redemption games, they also had the new DX cabinet for Mission: Impossible Arcade, ATV Slam SD, ( <-video for these two coming soon) Mario & Sonic Olympics Tokyo, Daytona Championship USA SD, and Hot Racers.
-I also will have a video of the full Sega booth posting before too long, but I don’t want to wait on doing this report for finishing all of those – I hope you don’t mind.
+Apart from some prize and redemption games, they also had the new DX cabinet for Mission: Impossible Arcade, ATV Slam SD (video for these two coming soon), Mario & Sonic Olympics Tokyo, Daytona Championship USA SD, and Hot Racers.
+I also will have a video of the full Sega IAAPA 2021 booth posting before too long, but I don’t want to wait on doing this report for finishing all of those – I hope you don’t mind.

 As mentioned on the site previously, their newest piece is the videmption game Mega Blaster.
 While it isn’t the first plunger-type game in it’s class, it is the first that I’ve ever encountered where the plunger feels like a plunger – there’s a gearbox underneath that has a grinding crank in it and a little bit of pushback.
 It’s a nice touch for a simple game.
 It’s also one of the first videmption games in 4K.
 They also had Carnival Cups, SpaceWarp 66 65″, and Drift ‘N’ Thrift.

-That’s all for now – I’m going to continue to upload videos and will be getting Round 2 up ASAP.
+That’s all for now – I’m going to continue uploading videos and will be getting IAAPA 2021 Round 2 up ASAP.
 Thanks for reading!

 Leave A Response »